Four Gems of Tasawwuf comprises:

 2. His commentary on the Salat of Shaykh ‘Abd as-Salam ibn Mashish in asking for blessings on the Messenger of Allah ;

-3. His commentary on the Khamriyyah of Shaykh Ibn al-Farid;
+3. His commentary on the Khamriyya of Shaykh Ibn al-Farid;

-4. And his book on the Divine Decree, in which there is a chapter exploring the issues of contagion and plague, from both the perspectives of haqiqah and shari’ah.
+4. And his book on the Divine Decree, in which there is a chapter exploring the issues of contagion and plague from both the perspectives of haqiqa and shari’a.

-Shaykh Ahmad ibn ‘Ajibah (died 1224 AH/1809 CE) was a consummate scholar of the deen of Islam, who wrote widely on tafsir and other topics.
-He united in himself the sciences of the shari’ah, tariqah and haqiqah, and was himself a realised Sufi.
+Shaykh Ahmad ibn ‘Ajiba (died 1224 AH/1809 CE) was a consummate scholar of the deen of Islam, who wrote widely on tafsir and other topics of the shari’a, tariqa and haqiqa.
+He was himself a Shaykh of the Darqawi Shadhili tariqa.